rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 arguments and check return values without having to call our binary from the command line.

-We're going to write a function named `grep` that takes our search term and the text to search and produces a list of search results.
-Let's remove that `println!` from `run` (and from *src/main.rs* as well, as we don't really need those anymore either), and call the new `grep` function with the options we've collected.
-We'll add a placeholder implementation of the function for now, and a test that specifies the behavior we'd like the `grep` function to have.
+We’re going to write a function named `grep` that takes our search term and the text to search and produces a list of search results.
+Let’s remove that `println!` from `run` (and from *src/main.rs* as well, as we don’t really need those anymore either), and call the new `grep` function with the options we’ve collected.
+We’ll add a placeholder implementation of the function for now, and a test that specifies the behavior we’d like the `grep` function to have.
 The test will fail with our placeholder implementation, of course, but we can make sure the code compiles and that we get the failure message we expect.
 Listing 12-14 shows these modifications:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 # use std::error::Error;